Exploring the quasar disc-wind-jet connection with LoTSS and SDSS: Observational Data and Method

 The black hole masses of the quasars in our sample are taken from the \cite{temple2023} catalogue, which used the single epoch virial estimator described by \cite{mattmasses} and later \cite{vestergaard}, as seen in equation \ref{eq: black hole mass},

-where $\textrm{FWHM}_{\textrm{$\textrm{Mg}\,\textsc{ii}$}}$ is the full-width at half maximum of the $\textrm{Mg}\,\textsc{ii}$ line, and $L_{3000}$ is the rest-frame monochromatic continuum luminosity at 3000\AA.
-As shown in \cite{mattmasses} and described in \cite{temple2023}, the mass measure assumes a constant relationship between the physical size of the $\textrm{Mg}\,\textsc{ii}$ emitting broad line region (BLR) and the observed luminosity at 3000\AA.
-To ensure consistency, we therefore use $L_{3000}$ throughout the paper, including in the calculation of bolometric luminosity, $L_{\textrm{bol}} = 5.15 \times L_{3000}$, assuming a constant bolometric correction of 5.15 \citep{richards2006,shen2011}.
-A discussion of the use of a constant bolometric correction is given in section 5.1.1 of \cite{temple2023}.
+where $\textrm{FWHM}_{\textrm{$\textrm{Mg}\,\textsc{ii}$}}$ is the full-width at half maximum of the $\textrm{Mg}\,\textsc{ii}$ line, and $L_{3000}$ is the rest-frame monochromatic continuum luminosity at 3000\AA. $\textrm{Mg}\,\textsc{ii}$ is a strong, broad, low-ionisation line; the FWHM of which is thought to trace the viralised bulk motion of the emitting BLR.
+It is also known from reverberation mapping measurements \citep[e.g.][]{wandel_central_1999, kaspi_reverberation_2000} that there is a generally constant relationship between the physical size of the BLR and the observed UV luminosity, which \citealt{mattmasses} demonstrated is particularly tight for $L_{3000\AA}$.
+As such, the combination of these two properties can offer an estimation of the black hole mass of a quasar, through virial arguments.
+To ensure self-consistency, we therefore use $L_{3000}$ throughout the paper, including in the calculation of bolometric luminosity, $L_{\textrm{bol}} = 5.15 \times L_{3000}$, assuming a constant bolometric correction \citep{richards2006,shen2011}. $L_{3000}$ has the advantage over monochromatic line luminosities (e.g. [$\textrm{O}\,\textsc{iii}$], $\textrm{H}\,\beta$) of offering a more direct view of a quasar's thermal luminosity \citep[i.e. the 'big blue bump',][]{punsly_calibrating_2011}.
+However, there are still multiple assumptions embedded in the use of constant bolometric correction, an overall discussion of which is given in section 5.1.1 of \cite{temple2023}.
 The Eddington fraction is then calculated as the ratio of a source's bolometric luminosity to its Eddington luminosity, \(L_{\textrm{bol}}/{L_{\textrm{Edd}}}\), herein \(\lambda_{\textrm{Edd}}\), given by: \\ The monochromatic radio luminosity at 144 MHz are calculated as

 where $d_L$ is the luminosity distance, $S_{144\textrm{MHz}}$ is the flux at 144 MHz, $z$ is the redshift, and $\alpha$ is the spectral index.
 Throughout the paper, we use $F_{\nu} \propto \nu^{\alpha}$, where $\alpha$ is assumed to be $-0.7$ \citep{kukula}.